syncfusion-content/maui-docs/MAUI/TabView/Header-Display-Mode.md

 # Header display mode in .NET MAUI Tab View control (SfTabView)

-By default, the Tab View control displays the title of each Tab Item.
+By default, the [.NET MAUI Tab View](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html) control displays the title of each Tab Item.
 It can be changed to any of the following types:

 * Default
 * Image